-- 4.23.1.1 Avoid where possible siting utilities in the ARHMZ. - 4.23.1.2 Locate and design utilities, buildings and signs to complement the context and site. - a) Screen existing utilities with the use of planting appropriate to the character of the area.
+4.23.1.1 Try to avoid where possible siting utilities in the ARHMZ.

+- 4.23.1.2 Locate and design utilities, buildings and signs to complement the context and site. - a) Screen existing utilities with the use of planting appropriate to the character of the area.